-- 4.01 Each panel will be assigned a number as detailed below. - 4.01a When there is only one layer, panels may be designated with a number only, i.e...
+- 4.01 Each panel will be assigned a number as detailed below. - 4.01a When there is only one layer, panels may be designated with a number only, i.e....
 1, 2, 3, 4 etc. - 4.01b When two or more layers are required use a letter and number, i.e....
 Secondary Liner S1, S2, S3, S4 etc...
 Primary Liner P1, P2, P3, P4 etc...
 Tertiary Liner T1, T2, T3, T4 etc... - 4.02 This numbering system should be used whenever possible.
 Agreement to a panel numbering system should be made at the pre-construction meeting if possible.
 However, it is essential that GSE's system and the Owner's Representative/Third Party QA agree.
 Do not use different systems. - 4.03 Panel numbers shall be written in large block letters in the center of each deployed panel.
 The roll number, date of deployment and length (gross) should be noted below the panel number.
 All noting should be made so that they are easily visible from a distance.
-On long panels it is beneficial to write information at both ends. - 4.04 Panel Numbers shall be logged on the GSE Panel Placement Log along with the roll number and gross length. - 4.05 If there is a partial roll left after deployment it is important to write the last four digits of the roll number several times for future identification, along with the estimated length. - 4.06 Deployment of geomembrane panels shall be performed in a manner that will comply with the following guidelines:

-4.06a Unroll geomembrane using methods that will not damage geomembrane and will protect underlying surface from damage (spreader bar, protected equipment bucket).
+On long panels it is beneficial to write information at both ends. - 4.04 Panel Numbers shall be logged on the GSE Panel Placement Log along with the roll number and gross length. - 4.05 If there is a partial roll left after deployment it is important to write the last four digits of the roll number several times for future identification, along with the estimated length. - 4.06 Deployment of geomembrane panels shall be performed in a manner that will comply with the following guidelines: - 4.06a Unroll geomembrane using methods that will not damage geomembrane and will protect underlying surface from damage (spreader bar, protected equipment bucket).

-This information is provided for reference purposes only and is not intended as a warranty or guarantee.
-GSE assumes no liability in connection with the use of this information.
-Please check with GSE for current, standard minimum quality assurance procedures and specifications.

-4.06b Place ballast (commonly sandbags) on geomembrane which will not damage geomembrane to prevent wind uplift.

-4.06c Personnel walking on geomembrane shall not engage in activities or wear shoes that could damage it.
-Smoking will not be permitted on the geomembrane.

-4.06d Do not allow heavy vehicular traffic directly on geomembrane.
-Rubber tired/tracked ATV's and trucks are acceptable if wheel contact is less than 8 psi.

-4.06e Protect geomembrane in areas of heavy traffic by placing protective cover over the geomembrane.

-4.06f Driver shall check for sharp edges, embedded rocks, or other foreign material stuck into or protruding out from tires/tracks prior to driving on any geosynthetic layer.

-4.06g Path driven on geosynthetics shall be as straight as possible with no sharp turns, sudden stops, or quick starts.

-4.06h Areas where driving occurs shall be continuously and thoroughly inspected throughout the deployment process by the contractor and the third party CQA.
+- 4.06b Place ballast (commonly sandbags) on geomembrane which will not damage geomembrane to prevent wind uplift. - 4.06c Personnel walking on geomembrane shall not engage in activities or wear shoes that could damage it.
+Smoking will not be permitted on the geomembrane. - 4.06d Do not allow heavy vehicular traffic directly on geomembrane.
+Rubber tired/tracked ATV's and trucks are acceptable if wheel contact is less than 8 psi. - 4.06e Protect geomembrane in areas of heavy traffic by placing protective cover over the geomembrane. - 4.06f Driver shall check for sharp edges, embedded rocks, or other foreign material stuck into or protruding out from tires/tracks prior to driving on any geosynthetic layer. - 4.06g Path driven on geosynthetics shall be as straight as possible with no sharp turns, sudden stops, or quick starts. - 4.06h Areas where driving occurs shall be continuously and thoroughly inspected throughout the deployment process by the contractor and the third party CQA.